jprotzman/signalk-venus-tanks-plugin/README.md

 # pdjr-skplugin-venus-tanks

-Inject Signal K tank data onto the host system dbus.
+Inject Signal K tank data onto the host system D-Bus.

 __pdjr-skplugin-venus-tanks__ is a plugin for Signal K servers running on Venus OS.

-The plugin was designed as a work-around for Venus' broken handling of multi-channel tank monitoring devices (like the Maretron FPM100 and the Garnet SeeLevel), but, it will, of course, operate with Signal K tank data from any source.
+The plugin was designed as a work-around for Venus' broken handling of CAN-connected multi-channel tank monitoring devices (like the Maretron FPM100 and the Garnet SeeLevel), but, it will, of course, operate with Signal K tank data from any source.

-__pdjr-skplugin-venus-tanks__ creates a dbus service for each, user nominated, Signal K tank and echoes Signal K tank updates to the associated dbus service, making the tank data available for *inter-alia* rendering in the Venus GUI.
+__pdjr-skplugin-venus-tanks__ creates a D-Bus service for user-selected Signal K tanks and echoes tank updates to the associated service, making the tank data available for *inter-alia* rendering in the Venus GUI.

-The installation instructions below include guidance on how to use the GUI modifications implemented by @kwindrem in his [tank repeater](https://github.com/kwindrem/SeeLevel-N2K-Victron-VenusOS) project to achieve the display shown below.
+The plugin borrows GUI enhancements from Kevin Windrem's [tank repeater](https://github.com/kwindrem/SeeLevel-N2K-Victron-VenusOS) project to achieve the display shown below.
 Of course, you can also roll your own GUI for tank data rendering.